L'Inhumaine: Restorations

 After its initial release L'Inhumaine was largely forgotten for many years, until a revival in Paris in 1968 attracted interest from new audiences.
 A restoration of the film was undertaken in 1972.
 In 1975 it was successfully shown as the opening event in an exhibition commemorating the 50th anniversary of the Exposition des Arts Décoratifs.

 In 1987 it was screened out of competition at the Cannes Film Festival.

 In 2014 a new restoration was undertaken by Lobster Films, scanning the original nitrate negative to produce a 4K digital version (with a running time of 122 minutes).
 Reconstruction of L'Herbier's scheme of tinting and toning was made by following indications from the original reels, including the brief flashes of pure colour which were interpolated in the sequence of rapid montage in the final scene of the film.
 The first public performance of this restored version was given at the Théâtre du Châtelet in Paris on 30 March 2015, with a newly composed score by Aidje Tafial.
 A Blu-ray and DVD edition was published in December 2015; it included the musical accompaniment by Aidje Tafial and an alternative one by the Alloy Orchestra.

+On February 22, 2026, the film was screened as a retrospective part of the Dublin International Film Festival.
+Composer Meg Morley performed the musical accompaniment live on piano.
+The film was introduced to the public by Rob Byrne, the President of San Francisco Film Preserve.